How We Get a Child to Eat Protein

-- If tolerant to nuts, make almond milk (store-bought milk can strip the gut and when recovering the gut, homemade is best and it’s simple to do).
+- If tolerant to nuts, make almond milk (store-bought milk can strip the gut, and when recovering the gut, homemade is best and simple to make).

 - Buy or make coconut milk (Replacement is critical for success and this child drinks 4 cups of milk/day).

-- Hopefully the child is able to move back to milk later.
+- Hopefully, the child is able to move back to milk later.
 Re-introduce dairy in the following order: raw yogurt, raw aged cheese, then raw milk.
-Goat has more enzymes and I try this first.
+Goat milk has more enzymes, and I try this first.

 - Talk to the child; children are super smart.
 Explain how important protein is to grow the body strong.

-- Make fun with food; bird in a nest (crock pot chicken with arugula or spinach all around), waffle burger, etc..
+- Make fun with food; a bird in a nest (crockpot chicken with arugula or spinach all around), waffle burger, etc..

 - If mom doesn’t cook much, then try different proteins prepared from wholesome sources and find several proteins the child likes.

-- Have a sampling party with balloons and music, try different foods to taste -atmosphere is important.
+- Have a sampling party with balloons and music, try different foods to taste -the atmosphere is essential.

 - Seasoning is HUGE!
-Curry Chicken tastes completely different from rosemary lime chicken.
+Curry Chicken tastes utterly different from rosemary lime chicken.

 - Encourage the mom to be strong – it’s like the dentist.
-If a child needs a cleaning or a cavity, we do it even if the child doesn’t want it.
-Same with food.
-Important to eat the right foods and do what’s right for our children’s health.
+If a child needs a dental cleaning or tooth repair, we do it even if the child doesn’t want to.
+The same should apply to the food we consume.
+It is important to eat the right foods and do what’s right for our children’s health.

-- Remember to prepare foods different ways to discover tastes, e.g., eggs boiled, scrambled, frittata, or fried.
-Chicken is great grilled, roasted in crock pot, boiled in soup, etc… Food tastes very different when prepared differently, so experiment and have fun discovering together.
+- Remember to prepare foods in different ways to discover tastes, e.g., eggs boiled, scrambled, frittata, or fried.
+Chicken is great grilled, roasted in crockpot, boiled in soup, etc… Food tastes very different when prepared differently, so experiment and have fun discovering together.

 - No Sunburn Watermelon Shake - June 11, 2022